MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Set-CsTeamsSipDevicesConfiguration.md

 ## DESCRIPTION

-This cmdlet is used to manage the organization-wide Teams SIP devices configuration which contains settings that are applicable to SIP devices connected to teams using Teams Sip Gateway.
+This cmdlet is used to manage the organization-wide Teams SIP devices configuration which contains settings that are applicable to SIP devices connected to Teams using Teams Sip Gateway.

 To execute the cmdlet, you need to hold a role within your organization such as Global Administrator, Teams Administrator, or Teams Communication Administrator.